 - Pour the custard over the bread and make sure all of the bread gets covered.
 Use a wooden spoon or your hands to press the bread down until everything is soaked.

-This recipe proves beyond the shadow of a doubt that you don’t have to use crap or animal products to create amazing dishes.
-There’s also no vegan butter or other processed ingredients.
+This recipe is proof that you don’t have to use processed crap or animal products to create amazing dishes.

 How To Serve Vegan French Toast Casserole